MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 ## Install PowerShell for sign-on with SAML 2.0 identity provider

-After you have configured your SAML 2.0 identity provider for use with Microsoft Entra sign-on, the next step is to download and install the Azure AD PowerShell module.
+After you have configured your SAML 2.0 identity provider for use with Microsoft Entra sign-on, the next step is to download and install the [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) module.
 Once installed, you will use these cmdlets to configure your Microsoft Entra domains as federated domains.

-The Azure AD PowerShell module is a download for managing your organizations data in Microsoft Entra ID.
+The Microsoft Graph PowerShell module is a download for managing your organizations data in Microsoft Entra ID.
 This module installs a set of cmdlets to PowerShell; you run those cmdlets to set up single sign-on access to Microsoft Entra ID and in turn to all of the cloud services you are subscribed to.
-For instructions about how to download and install the cmdlets, see [/previous-versions/azure/jj151815(v=azure.100)](/previous-versions/azure/jj151815(v=azure.100))
+For instructions about how to download and install the cmdlets, see [Install the Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/installation).

 <a name='set-up-a-trust-between-your-saml-identity-provider-and-azure-ad'></a>